wasmerio/old-docs.wasmer.io/integrations/go/setup.md

 ```

 {% hint style="success" %}
-If these commands work, Go is successfully installed!
+If this command work, Go is successfully installed!
 {% endhint %}

-## Start a Go Project
+## Start a Go project

 Now it's time to create a new project and add Wasmer as a dependency: